suusko/3dslicer_labutils/Docs/ClipBranches.md

 Once the inputs and outputs have been set, the ids for the branches that can be clipped will be displayed.
 Check which ones you want to remove and press 'Apply'

 ![ClipBranches select branch ids](ClipBranches_0.png)

-When you are ready with the clipping, you can return to the PrepareModelForCFD module to continue the workflow, or continue with the 'extended_model' node in whatever way you like.

 ![ClipBranches result](ClipBranches_1.png)